Elena Rybakina: 2025: WTA Finals champion

-At the Madrid Open, Rybakina defeated Bianca Andreescu in the second round before losing to No. 17 seed Elina Svitolina in the third round.
+In April, at the Madrid Open, Rybakina defeated Bianca Andreescu in the second round, before losing to No. 17 seed Elina Svitolina in the third round.
 However, at the 2025 Italian Open, she defeated Eva Lys in the second round before losing to Andreescu in the third round.
 As a last minute entry into the Internationaux de Strasbourg, Rybakina defeated Wang Xinyu, Magda Linette, and No. 9 seed Beatriz Haddad Maia to reach her first final since April 2024.
 In the final, she defeated eighth seed Liudmila Samsonova in three sets to capture her first title in over a year.
 Seeded 12th, Rybakina then reached the fourth round of the 2025 French Open, before losing to Iga Świątek in three sets.

 Rybakina began her grass season at the WTA 500-level Queen's Club Championships, where she lost in the quarterfinals to the eventual champion, Tatjana Maria.
 She then reached the quarterfinals of the 2025 Berlin Open, where she lost to Aryna Sabalenka in three sets, despite having four match points.
-Having reached the semifinals in 2024, Rybakina lost to Clara Tauson in the third round of the 2025 Wimbledon Championships.
+Having reached the semifinals in 2024, Rybakina lost to Clara Tauson in the third round of the 2025 Wimbledon Championships, and subsequently dropped to No 13 in the rankings.